-Wisconsin Troops to Teachers (TTT) is a joint program of the U.S. Departments of Defense and Education that assists departing active duty military personnel, veterans and certain members/retirees who are associated with the reserve components, to transition to new careers as public school teachers.
-Wisconsin Troops to Teachers is part of the Lewis & Clark Regional Troops to Teachers which includes Idaho, Minnesota, Montana, North Dakota, South Dakota, Wisconsin, and Wyoming.
+Wisconsin Troops to Teachers (TTT) is a program of the U.S. Departments of Defense that assists departing active duty military personnel, veterans and certain members/retirees who are associated with the reserve components, to transition to new careers as public and charter school teachers.
+Wisconsin Troops to Teachers is part of the Northwest Region of Troops to Teachers which includes Alaska, Idaho, Minnesota, Montana, North Dakota, Oregon, South Dakota, Washington, Wisconsin, and Wyoming.

 The program provides information, referral and financial assistance to eligible individuals who are interested in gaining certification and employment as teachers.
 These services are provided through a network of state offices across the country and a national office in Pensacola, Florida.